bahmutov/ban-sensitive-files/README.md

   "ban": "ban"
 }
 ```

+Then run `npm run ban` to check modified, added or deleted filenames.
+You can check ALL repo filenames again by adding command line flag `-f` to form the full command
+`npm run ban -f`.

 * When using from other Git hook projects, for example from [pre-git](https://github.com/bahmutov/pre-git),
   first, add "ban" NPM script command, then add to the `pre-commit` command list